 - The exhibition should include two clothing items that were previously a part of your wardrobe that still fit but you do not wear anymore and pair them with something new to make them wearable again.
 Also include a report that explains why the garment was not being worn and what you did to transform it into a wearable garment again. - The exhibit should include at least five pieces of clothing that the exhibitor can mix and match to create multiple outfits.
-Include a poster or report that includes a clothing inventory AND describes what you have learned by completing this activity. - The exhibit should include garments you purchased along with a poster or report that - 1) includes a wardrobe inventory which indicates why you selected the garment you did, clothing budget, and cost of garment, OR - 2) explains how advertising influences clothing purchases, making a distinction between wants and needs; and how the purchase of this garment compliments and/or extends your wardrobe. - The exhibit should include garments you purchased along with a poster or report that - 1) describes a cost comparison of this item completed by the exhibitor when purchasing the garment; should include variety of shopping options and/or price tracking at stores over a period; OR - 2) provides a quality comparison rating the specific clothing item purchased based on care, construction, cost, and unique features; should include construction quality details, design features that influenced selection, cost per wearing, and garment care.
+Include a poster or report that includes a clothing inventory AND describes what you have learned by completing this activity.
+Please bring at least one complete outfit from the selected clothing to display and model for the judge. - The exhibit should include garments you purchased along with a poster or report that - 1) includes a wardrobe inventory which indicates why you selected the garment you did, clothing budget, and cost of garment, OR - 2) explains how advertising influences clothing purchases, making a distinction between wants and needs; and how the purchase of this garment compliments and/or extends your wardrobe. - The exhibit should include garments you purchased along with a poster or report that - 1) describes a cost comparison of this item completed by the exhibitor when purchasing the garment; should include variety of shopping options and/or price tracking at stores over a period; OR - 2) provides a quality comparison rating the specific clothing item purchased based on care, construction, cost, and unique features; should include construction quality details, design features that influenced selection, cost per wearing, and garment care.